ukmihiran/SecurityTrails-Subdomain-Scanner/README.md

 # SecurityTrails-Subdomain-Scanner
 This script is going to scan all subdomain from SecurityTrails.

-Please Enter your SecurityTrails API Key here : "APIKEY": "<Enter Your SecurityTrails API Key>"
+Please Enter your SecurityTrails API Key here : "APIKEY": "Enter Your SecurityTrails API Key"

 Usage: